 For kids with learning and thinking differences, school can be challenging.
 If a child is struggling, one possible strategy is giving him less schoolwork or simpler assignments.
 This is called a

 .
 It’s not the same as an accommodation.
 While modifications can make school easier for kids, they can have serious drawbacks, too.

 Here’s what you need to know about academic modifications.

 What modifications are

 Most schools have

-academic standards for what kids are expected to learn in each grade.
+for what kids are expected to learn in each grade.
 These apply to reading, math and other subjects.
 For instance, third graders are usually expected to learn multiplication.

 Modifications change these expectations.
 They’re typically used when a child has trouble keeping up in school.